 This course (cross-listed as Anthropology 110) is taught in two parts each semester.
 The first part of the course deals with the archaeology of Mexico beginning with the first humans to enter the North American continent and culminating with the arrival of the Spanish in 1519 A.D.
 Emphasis is on archaic cultures, the Maya, the Toltec, and the Aztec empires.
 The second part of the course deals with Mexican history and modern relations between the United States and Mexico.
-The student may register for either History 110 or Anthropology 110, but may receive credit for only one of the two.
+The student may register for either History 110 or Anthropology 110, but may may receive credit for only one of the two.
+This course (cross-listed as Anthropology 110) deals with the archaeology of Mexico beginning with the first humans to enter the North American Continent and culminating with the arrival of the Spanish in 1519 A.D.
+Emphasis is on archaic cultures, the Maya, Toltec, and Aztec empires.

-HISTORY (HST) 112 LATIN AMERICAN HISTORY (3 LEC.)
+HISTORY (HST) 112 (3) LATIN AMERICAN HISTORY (3 LEC.)

 This course presents developments and personalities which have influenced Latin American history.
-Topics include Indian cultures, the Conquistadors, Spanish administration, the HUMAN DEVELOPMENT (HD) 105 wars of independence, and relations with the United States.
+Topics include Indian cultures, the Conquistadors, Spanish administration, the wars of independence, and relations with the United States.
 A brief survey of contemporary problems concludes the course.